White Line Fever (film): Plot

-A few days later, Carol Jo, Carnell and with all the other Red River Drivers are invited to the Glass House for a meeting with the senior management.
+A few days later, Carrol Jo, Carnell and with all the other Red River Drivers are invited to the Glass House for a meeting with the senior management.
 They are propositioned job opportunities with similar business arrangements that the GH had with Buck and his associates.
-Not trusting the Glass House nor their shady business practices, Carol Jo declines their offers electing to continue operating on his own and encourages the other drivers to do likewise.
+Not trusting the Glass House nor their shady business practices, Carrol Jo declines their offers electing to continue operating on his own and encourages the other drivers to do likewise.

 That night, CJ and Jerri are viciously attacked by a masked thug during their sleep and their house is set on fire.
 CJ wakes up and gets both of them out of the house before it partially burns down.
 Later on at the hospital, the doctor informs him that Jerri has lost the baby she was carrying and will never be able to have children.
 CJ returns home in despair.

 Moments later, he emerges from the house with a shotgun and gets into the Blue Mule.
 He radios Deputy “Bob” that he is headed for the Glass House and to tell them that he is coming.
 Bob tries to intercept him on a two-lane road, but CJ runs the deputy off the road, destroying his patrol car.
 CJ shows up at the Glass House headquarters, faced by several heavily armed security guards who are waiting for him.
 He accelerates as fast as he can toward them, but his truck is riddled with bullets, blowing out several tires, the radiator and the windshield.
 CJ takes one bullet to the face.
-He manages to run through the security gauntlet, but he knows he won’t be able to get the crippled truck all the way to the corporate headquarters, so he aims for the giant sign that stands in front of the building, an enormous two-story glass structure with the letters “GH”.
-Carroll Joe runs up an embankment leading to the sign and crashes through it, completely destroying it and his truck at the same time.
+He manages to run through the security gauntlet, but he knows he won't be able to get the crippled truck all the way to the corporate headquarters, so he aims for the giant sign that stands in front of the building, an enormous two-story glass structure with the letters “GH”.
+Carrol Joe runs up an embankment leading to the sign and crashes through it, completely destroying it and his truck at the same time.

 In the last scene, a TV news reporter is announcing that all truckers in Tucson are on strike.
-The strike is being held in protest of the corrupt system set up by the Glass House and in honor of one trucker who dared to stand up against them, Carroll Jo Hummer.
-CJ’s brother-in-law wheels him out of his hospital room to the parking lot, which is filled with semi-trucks and truckers.
+The strike is being held in protest of the corrupt system set up by the Glass House and in honor of one trucker who dared to stand up against them, Carrol Jo Hummer.
+CJ's brother-in-law wheels him out of his hospital room to the parking lot, which is filled with semi-trucks and truckers.
 They all begin to clap.
 CJ then begins to smile.
 Jerri is in a window directly behind him (apparently still hospitalized herself), overlooking all of this.
 Her lack of a smile may indicate that she is still unsure about living her life as the wife of a whistle-blowing hero who is willing to die for his family and the truth.